cs0320-s2023/OutfitOrbit/README.md

 **Team Members**:
 Taleena (tchandar): worked on adding Wardrobe + Clothing objects to Firestore Database, parsing the GPT output into a clothing object and displaying style recommendation

-Keya (kkilacha): worked on adding new items to the Wardrobe using form, and removing from the firestore db
+Keya (kkilacha): worked on adding new items to the Wardrobe using form, and removing from the firestore db, focus on accessibility through adding aria-labels

-Javier (jferna35): worked heavily with the frontend and styling elements, set up Google Authentication
+Javier (jferna35): worked heavily with the frontend and styling elements fr the components, set up Google Authentication and the API requests.

-Anastasio (aortiz18)
+Anastasio (aortiz18): completed the testing suite using mocking, added accessibility elements and elements of defensive programming, as well as organizing our code in packages.

 **Repository link**: https://github.com/cs0320-s2023/OutfitOrbit.git